GianlucaCode/cryptoscrape/README.md

 These metrics are written to a SQLite database (```cryptos.db```) for easy accessibility and manipulation.

 ## Roadmap
-1. Sentiment analysis using TextBlob (this will require new table structuring)
-2. More rigorous testing of reddit sourcing
+1. More rigorous testing of Reddit sourcing
-3. Move on to source from other websites.
+2. Move on to source from other websites.

 ## Features
 As of right now, crypto-scrape only works with reddit.
 Read below to see how to configure reddit scraping.